nstarx/helm/readme.md

 helm repo update
 helm search repo nstarx-helm
 ```
+>please wait 50 seconds for the github pages to update

 Your Helm chart should now appear in the repository search results.
 You've successfully packaged and published a Helm chart!